 (2) The value of p,ULS is specified as 100 MPa.

 (3) The values of P,sup and P,inf are specified as 1,2 and 0,8 respectively.
-If linear analysis with uncracked sections is applied, then the values of both P,sup and P,inf are specified as 1,0.
+If linear analysis with uncracked sections is applied, a lower limit of deformations may be assumed and the values of both P,sup and P,inf are specified as 1,0.

 Section 5.10.9(1)P: Effects of prestressing at serviceability limit state and limit state of fatigue